fenilmodi00/whatsapp-mcp/README.md

 ### Data Storage

 - All message history is stored in a SQLite database within the `whatsapp-bridge/store/` directory
-- The database maintains tables for chats and messages
+- The database maintains tables for chats and messages with automatic schema migration
 - Messages are indexed for efficient searching and retrieval
+- Enhanced chat metadata includes group type detection and compatibility information
+- Unread message tracking with automatic status management

 ## Usage